sawyerwatts/Checklists/README.md

 can be done whenever earlier), but the goal is to ensure that an iteration is always performed.

+At any and every stage of the development process: does *Code Complete 2nd Edition* have a checklist for this activity?

 ### App-Level

 Here is a list of drafts to implementing the top level of an application.
 These